 But it's not just about growing or not growing.
 Vitamin deficiency can become a “modifiable risk factor” in the development and prevention of hair thinning or alopecia, also known as hair loss.
 Vitamins help supply hair follicle structures, so not having enough can cause hair loss.
 Although rare, biotin deficiency can cause thinning and hair loss.

 The average recommended daily intake of biotin for adults is 30 micrograms, and you'll find the vitamin in all types of supplements formulated to help hair, skin and nails.
 There's a lot of evidence to suggest that vitamin D deficiency can cause hair loss.
-In this blog post, we'll look at some of that research and look at the possible causes of this problem.
-If you're experiencing hair loss, it's important to get your vitamin D levels under control as soon as possible.
+In this blog post, we'll explore the research and look at the potential causes of this issue.
+If you're experiencing hair shedding, it's important to get your vitamin D levels under control as soon as possible.

 This is because hair follicles go through a cycle and it can take some time for the effects of vitamin D deficiency to reach the follicles.
-In addition, vitamin D deficiencies have been associated with hair loss and are even implicated in the development of alopecia.
-Fortunately, the effects of malnutrition on your hair are reversible as long as you regain nutritional stability for 6 months or more.
-However, if you haven't been eating enough of these foods, you may be suffering from a biotin deficiency, which causes thin hair and brittle nails.
+In addition, vitamin D deficiencies have been associated with hair thinning and are even implicated in the development of alopecia.
+Fortunately, the effects of malnutrition on your locks are reversible as long as you regain nutritional stability for 6 months or more.
+However, if you haven't been eating enough of these foods, you may be suffering from a biotin deficiency, which causes weak strands and brittle nails.

 Your doctor can test you for vitamin deficiencies and other conditions that may be causing hair loss.
 More research is needed to determine if there is any benefit from supplementing with nutrients in the absence of a documented deficiency.
-Vitamin D deficiency is a treatable condition, and if it's the cause of hair loss, increasing levels can help stop or prevent further hair loss.
+Vitamin D deficiency is a treatable condition, and if it's the cause of hair shedding, increasing levels can help stop or prevent further baldness.
 Screening tests are indicated for people with risk factors, since hair loss due to zinc deficiency can be reversed.